 1 If the government has imposed additional public health requirements, can the landlord compel the tenant to comply with these?
 Yes Nearly all business leases contain a tenant's covenant to comply with all legal obligations or statutory requirements.
 Only very old leases do not contain this standard clause.
 2 If compliance with public health requirements falls to the landlord, who pays for items such as an enhanced cleaning regime, additional cleaning of common areas, any deep cleaning, provision of additional refuse removal, for example?
 Costs may be recoverable from the tenant.
 Normally, the landlord is asked for an overview of these costs before entering into the lease.
 In most cases, a fixed fee is prepaid monthly and at the end of the year a surplus is charged if the management costs are higher.
 3 If the tenant cannot use its property, does it have to continue paying rent?
 Yes, the tenant may have to continue to pay.
 It is not common for Austrian leases to contain a rent suspension clause, entitling the tenant to cease payment of rent where the property is damaged, destroyed or inaccessible.
-Any suspension of rent is regulated by the Austrian Civil Law Code.
-4 Is it common for leases to contain a tenant's keep-open covenant?
-If so, might a governmental quarantine or shutdown put the tenant in breach?
-How would a landlord enforce the covenant?
-Yes It is standard for retail leases to contain a covenant requiring the tenant to operate its business.
+Any suspension of rent is regulated by the Austrian Civil Law Code. Л Is it common for leases to contain a tenant's Yes

+It is standard for retail leases to contain a covenant requiring the tenant to operate its business.

 A breach of this covenant usually gives rise to a landlord right to terminate the lease.

-5 Could the parties claim that COVID-19 is a force majeure event which excuses the parties from performing the lease obligations?
-Yes, possibly.
-Rarely, Austrian leases refer to the Austrian Civil Law Code, which contains force majeure provisions entitling tenants to suspend payment of rent.
+Could the parties claim that COVID-19 is a force Yes, possibly.
+5 majeure event which excuses the parties from Rarely, Austrian leases refer to the Austrian Civil Law Code, which contains force majeure provisions performing the lease obligations? entitling tenants to suspend payment of rent.
 Leases may also contain a force majeure clause but this is not common.
-6 Could the parties argue that the lease contract is frustrated by COVID-19?
-Yes, possibly.
+Could the parties argue that the lease contract is Yes, possibly.
+6 frustrated by COVID-19?
 The tenant is entitled to withdraw from the contract without notice, even before the end of the stipulated period, if the property has been handed over in a condition or, through no fault of its own, has fallen into a condition that makes it unsuitable for the permitted use, or if a considerable part of the property is accidentally unavailable for use during a longer period, or becomes unusable at all.
-7 Do landlords and tenants commonly obtain business interruption insurance?
-No Austrian leases only rarely contain a tenant's covenant to obtain business interruption insurance.
+Do landlords and tenants commonly obtain No business interruption insurance?
+Austrian leases only rarely contain a tenant's covenant to obtain business interruption insurance.